particle-iot/docs/src/content/getting-started/developer-tools/workbench.md

 ![Debug Breakpoint](/assets/images/workbench/debug-6.png)

+- The P2 and Photon 2 (RTL872x) support up to 2 hardware breakpoints
+- Gen 3 devices (nrf52840) support up to 4 hardware breakpoints

 #### Disabling mesh networking and bluetooth

 In some cases you may need to disable mesh networking and Bluetooth on your device in order to safely pause at break-points and step.
 If your device signals SOS ([example](/tutorials/device-os/led/argon/#red-flash-sos)) while debugging, try adding `Mesh.off();` and `BLE.off();` to the top of the `setup()` function in the TinkerBreak.cpp source file like this: